sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

   - xcvrd to follow the existing CMIS FSM workflow all the way to CMIS_STATE_READY and ensure that each logical port link reaches 'opertionally up' state

  **Note**: At present, this utilizes the static method to configure port breakouts (i.e. port_config.ini or mini-graph).<br/><br/>
- **Enhancement**: In near future, this would be enhanced to configure and handle the breakout (on an interface) in a dynamic fashion i.e.via  sonic's #config interface breakout CLI.<br/><br/>However, once the breakout mode/data is made into CONFIG DB (be it via static or dynamic mode), xcvrd workflow (as mentioned above) would remain same.
+ **Enhancement**: In near future, this would be enhanced to configure and funnel the required port breakout attributes (on an interface) in a dynamic fashion as well i.e. via  sonic's #config interface breakout CLI.
+However, once the breakout mode/data is made into CONFIG DB (be it via static or dynamic mode), above-mentioned xcvrd workflow with CMIS FSM would continue to be exercised.

 # Unit test -TBD
 At high level, We will leverage the vs test environment to test: